HojdaAdelin/legion-code/README.md

-apps view         Display all apps that are installed on user PC open 'app name'   Open a specific app close 'app name'  Close a specific app
+apps view         Display all apps that are installed on user PC open 'app name'   Open a specific app close 'app name'  Close a specific app view 'file name'  Display the content of a file

 </pre>